Big-Solution-Seekers/CareerTommorow/documentation/project-proposal.md

 If you are working in a team, specify the roles and responsibilities of each team member and how you will collaborate throughout the project.

-_Example:_ The team working on this project will consist of Ben Spector and Reuben Ogbonna.
+## The team working on this project will consist of Abdullah Khan and Adrian Campos, Rashell Aldas .
 We will collaborate using Github Project boards to manage our tasks, Slack for communication, and Github to manage changes to the codebase.
-Reuben will primarily focus on building the blog feature while Ben will focus on building the live chat feature.

----
+Abdullah will work on the backend with Adrian and Rashell will work on the frontend using react to make sure the components are done on time.

 ### 📓 References and Citations: